drjwbaker/CHASE-digital-texts-2017/CHASE-digital-texts-lesson.md

 If your reader request or piece of work is more concerned number of entries (or lines) than the number of words, you can use the line count flag.
 Type `wc -l 2015-06-16_BL-Microsoftbooks-list-paris.tsv` and hit enter.
 Combined with `wc` the flag `-l` prints a line count and the name of the file that has been counted.

-Finally, type `wc -c 2015-06-16_BL-Microsoftbooks-list-paris.tsv` and hit enter.
-This uses the flag `-c` in combination with the command `wc` to print a character count for `2015-06-16_BL-Microsoftbooks-list-paris.tsv` *Note: OS X users should replace the -c flag with -m.*

-With these three flags, the most obvious thing we can use `wc` for is to quickly compare the shape of sources in digital format - for example word counts per page of a book, the distribution of characters per page across a collection of newspapers, the average line lengths used by poets.
+With these two flags, the most obvious thing we can use `wc` for is to quickly compare the shape of sources in digital format - for example word counts per page of a book, the distribution of characters per page across a collection of newspapers, the average line lengths used by poets.
 You can also use `wc` with a combination of wildcards and flags to build more complex queries.

 Can you guess what the line `wc -l *.tsv` will do?
 Correct!
 This prints the line counts for `2015-06-16_BL-Microsoftbooks-list-paris.tsv` and `2015-06-16_BL-Microsoftbooks-list-london.tsv`, offering a simple means of comparing these two sets of research data.
 Of course, it may be faster if you only have a handful of files to compare the line count for the two documents in Libre Office Calc, Microsoft Excel, or a similar spreadsheet program.
 But when wishing to compare the line count for tens, hundreds, or thousands of documents, the Unix shell has a clear speed advantage.